Graves (song): Critical reception

 Joshua Galla of NewReleaseToday wrote his opinion of the song, saying "Like most of KB's lyrical skills, the metaphors and wordplay included are some of his best on display.
 The Lara Croft and Rick Flair references are elite.
 The production attributes are worthy of their own praise.
 The overall energy infusing worship and hip-hop never get old."

+Awards and nominations

 Composition

 "Graves" is composed in the key of A with a tempo of 143 beats per minute, and a musical time signature of 4/4.

 Commercial performance

 "Graves" debuted at No. 33 on the US Hot Christian Songs chart dated November 12, 2022, concurrently charting at No. 24 on the Christian Digital Song Sales chart.

 Music videos

 The official music video of "Graves" was published on YouTube by KB on October 28, 2022.
 The music video was directed by Juan Garcia and produced by Jayson Palacio.
 It showcases KB performing the song in a dark room with screens showing lyrics to the song and smoke on the floor resembling clouds.

 The official acoustic video of "Graves" was published on YouTube by KB on December 2, 2022.
 The video shows KB and Lake performing the song.